enzo-prism/age-boldly-vibrantly/README.md

 ---

-## SEO & Sharing
+## SEO Workflow

-- Site-wide metadata lives in `src/lib/siteMetadata.ts`.
+- Site-wide defaults live in `src/lib/siteMetadata.ts`; update the social profiles array whenever handles change.
-- Utility helpers (buildSeoTitle, buildMetaDescription, getCanonicalUrl) sit under `src/lib/seo.ts` and are reused across pages and in `scripts/prerender.tsx`.
+- Use the shared `<Seo>` component (`src/components/seo/Seo.tsx`) on every page.
+Pass `jsonLd` when you want Organization, WebSite, Article, or FAQ schema—helpers live in `src/lib/structuredData.ts`.
+- Static routes derive their canonical metadata from `src/data/seoRoutes.ts`.
+Keep that file in sync with any new path so runtime rendering and `scripts/prerender.tsx` stay aligned.
-- Blog-specific share buttons live in `src/components/blog/BlogShareActions.tsx`.
+- Blog share buttons live in `src/components/blog/BlogShareActions.tsx`, and blog metadata (including `seoDescription`) powers both the archive and Article schema.
+- After adjustments, run `npm run build` to regenerate `dist/` plus the prerendered HTML for every static route and blog post.

+## Performance & Embed Guardrails

+- Home now uses `WelcomeBanner` instead of an auto-opening modal—avoid blocking interstitials on initial load.
+- Embeds are lazy by default:
+  - Contact Typeform loads when visitors click “Open Contact Form”.
+  - Pillar quizzes wait for intersection, then load the Typeform script.
+  - Video cards show a clickable thumbnail before mounting the YouTube iframe.
+- Follow the same approach for any new third-party widget: provide a helpful placeholder, load scripts on intent, and gate global loaders so they only execute once.
+- Analytics scripts (GTM/Hotjar) are deferred via `requestIdleCallback` in `index.html`.
+If you add more trackers, piggyback on that defer mechanism.

 ---

 ## Deployment

-1. `npm run build` — compiles Vite output.
+1. `npm run build` — runs the sitemap generator, compiles Vite output, and prerenders every static/blog route.
-2. `npm run prerender` — injects blog `<head>` metadata into the built HTML.
-3. Deploy `/dist` to your hosting platform (Lovable “Share → Publish”, Netlify, Vercel, etc.).
+2. Deploy `/dist` to your hosting platform (Lovable “Share → Publish”, Netlify, Vercel, etc.).

 Supabase function (`submit-quiz`) can be deployed with: